 Pros: The scenery is gorgeous.
 The tee signs are easy to find and they have great info on them regarding hole distance and elevation change.
 The course does seem to flow and only a few pins were tough to find from the tee boxes.

 The pins do have pink flags on top which make them much easier to see than unmarked pins.

-Cons: The tee pads are abysmal.
+Cons: The tee pads are pretty ugly.
 They're a mix between wood chips, good-sized rocks, and black tarp.
 The brush isn't too long, but will irritate your calves if you're wearing shorts.
 There are no garbage bins to be seen, or benches at any of the tee boxes.

 The course is also uncreatively designed.
 Aside from two tucked-away pins, each hole is a straight shot to the basket, and few holes are longer than 300 ft.
 It could qualify as a pitch-n-putt dg course, if there was such a thing.